peaBerberian/RxPaired/README.md

-  6. In another browser tab, go to [the RxPlayer demo page](https://developers.canal-plus.com/rx-player/) (any page with the RxPlayer will do, but the `RxPlayer` JavaScript class needs to be accessible, see the script below).
+  6. In another browser tab, go to [the RxPlayer demo page](https://developers.canal-plus.com/rx-player/) (any page with the RxPlayer will do, but the `RxPlayer` JavaScript class - **not an instance** - needs to be accessible, see the script below).

      Open your browser's JavaScript console on that page and enter this code to dynamically link the inspector: